TouK/nussknacker/docs/Security.md

 When `method` is set to `OAuth2`, the following fields are mandatory: `clientSecret`, `clientId`, `authorizeUri`, `redirectUri`, `accessTokenUri`, `profileUri`, `profileFormat`, `implicitGrantEnabled`, `usersFile`.

+For the `profileFormat` one of `oidc` or `github` is supported by default.

-Subconfigs `accessTokenParams`, `authorizeParams`, `headers` are optional and every field from any of the subconfigs is optional and could be provided separately.
+Subconfigs `accessTokenParams`, `accessTokenRequestContentType`, `authorizeParams`, `headers` are optional and every field from any of the subconfigs is optional and could be provided separately.

+By default access token request is sent using `application/json` content type, to use change it (eg. to `application/x-www-form-urlencoded`) use `accessTokenRequestContentType` config.

 Subconfig `jwt` is also optional.
-However, if it is present, `idTokenNonceVerificationRequired` and one of the `publicKey`, `publicKeyFile`, `certificate`, `certificateFile` fields have to be provided.
+However, if it is present and `enabled` is set to true, `idTokenNonceVerificationRequired` and one of the `publicKey`, `publicKeyFile`, `certificate`, `certificateFile` fields have to be provided.

 #### Remarks:
  - Setting `jwt.idTokenNonceVerificationRequired` to `true` has an effect only if `implicitGrantEnabled` is also set to `true`.